apache/cordova-docs/docs/en/edge/config_ref/index.md

 ### `<content>`

-This element defines your application's start page relative to the project's standard web assets root folder.
+This element defines your application's start page relative to the project's standard web assets root directory.
 This element is optional, the default is `index.html`.